What Are Woodlice?

 All creatures have the potential to spread and carry pathogenic microorganisms, including woodlice.

-But we have had no reports that woodlice carry anything that could make you sick.
+But we have had no reports that they carry anything that could make you sick.

 The Woodlouse however inconspicuous and unsavoury it might look, it seems it has many predators.